r-hub/blog/content/post/2020-03-05-user-preferences/index.md

 ## User preferences

-As written in [Android developer guidance](https://developer.android.com/training/id-auth/identify) and probably every customer service guide ever, _"Everyone likes it when you remember their name."_.
+As written in [Android developer guidance](https://developer.android.com/training/id-auth/identify) and probably every customer service guide ever, _"Everyone likes it when you remember their name"_.
-Everyone probably likes it too when the barista at their favourite coffee shop remembers their usual orders.
+Everyone probably likes it too when the barista at their favourite coffee shop remembers their usual order.
 As an R package developer, what can you do for your R package to correctly assess user preferences and settings?

 ### Using options